Is Black Still a Trendy Hardware Finish for 2025?

 Why?

-When it comes to homes that are/were BUILT to be a very particular style (i.e., a mid-century home), it’s more about what suits the home’s style and what’s authentic to it.
+When it comes to homes that are/were built to be a very particular style (i.e., a mid-century home), it’s more about what suits the home’s style and what’s authentic to it.
 In other words, trends matter much less.

-This DOESN’T apply to a home that is STYLED to look mid-century or modern farmhouse, but fundamentally, ISN’T that particular style.
+This DOESN’T apply to a home that is STYLED to look mid-century or modern farmhouse, but fundamentally, it ISN’T that particular style.

 Why?